 Dad was right, it is up to us how we want to feel.
 I didn’t get a bit better, but I got it that I will get better and it is a matter of time that I will be that Tabib again.
 I was thinking this when I saw something and suddenly Altan stopped.
 He was trying not to believe what he just saw and so was I.

 “Wow!
 I can’t believe that we used to be together, walk and smile together.
 I don’t know where I have gotten this patience from, I didn’t have it until she showed up.

 Ah!
 This pain is such a beautiful thing.
 I don’t want to escape it is ecstatic.

 I have been asking myself many questions since the inception of my independent thinking, but I have never asked myself this question; what is love?
 Why is it the way it is.”
 Putting his right hand to his chest, Altan said to himself in that heavy rain and thunder, “It is cold here but I feel alive.”

 The rain was dripping off his head and his T-shirt was all wet.
 He was breathing as if he was glad to be alive.
 I was not sure if he was crying because the water was already pouring off the tip of his nose and his chin.
 Then he smiled looking up a little and began walking in that market of Izmir, pretending as if nothing had happened.

 I also pretended that I had seen nothing and began to walk by his side, But I knew what had happened.
 I had seen it before him.
 But the way he acted was pretty unusual.
 He never was that kind of guy.
 I don’t know about him, but to me, it was damn… painful, crazy.
 It was like an indication that my life was going to turn to hell again and this wasn’t a normal sign.

-End of chapter 6: The market, Chapter 7 coming out soon.
+End of chapter 6: The market, read Chapter 7 HERE

 To submit your work, click HERE